SiowYenChong/FinDefender_Admin/README.md

 # **FinDefender Admin Portal**

-This is the **Admin Portal** for the Smart Fraud Detection System.
+This is the **Admin Portal** for the FinDefender Fraud Detection System.
 It allows admins to manage user-submitted reports, view fraud analysis results, and take appropriate actions based on the fraud percentages.

 ## **Table of Contents**
 - [Project Description](#project-description)